Japan Rail Times

 Kamikochi is located at an altitude of around 1,500m, and the Northern Alps consist of many mountains which are over 3,000m tall.
 During the shinryoku period, while Kamikochi is filled with lush greenery, the peaks of the higher mountains are still covered in snow, creating a picturesque contrast between the sparkling white of the snow and the fresh green of the trees.

-During my visit in early June, much of the snow had already melted off, so I’d recommend visiting in late May if you want to see more of the snowy peaks.
+During my visit in early June, much of the snow had already melted off, so I’d recommend visiting by late May if you want to see more of the snowy peaks.

 Enjoying greenery while walking along the Azusa River.
 (Image credit: JR East / Carissa Loh)